 Important Tax and Legal Issues

-Talk with a local tax advisor to find out what to expect with each type of account; you might have to deal with gift taxes, estate issues, “kiddie” taxes, and other complications.
+Talk with a local tax advisor to find out what to expect with each type of account.
+You might have to deal with gift taxes, “kiddie” taxes, and other complications.
 In addition, a local attorney can help you understand any legal pitfalls.
-Especially when large sums of money are involved, your time is well spent when you talk with a professional advisor.
-You might even find that a trust (and related accounts) will work better.
+For example, there might be pros and cons of getting money out of your estate and transferring assets to children.
+You might even find that a trust (or other solutions) will work better.